ajford/RGVRSEF/README.md

 [Flask-SQLAlchemy][], [Flask-Script][], [Flask-Login][], [It's Dangerous][], [Flask-Mail][] and a few other nuts and bolts.

-We run this registration site on [epio][], and have included an epio.ini sample, for those interested in running this there as well.
+We run this registration site on [Heroku][], and have included an example of a .env file used to define the environment variables required to configure the application.
+These can also be used with [Foreman][] to manage sample, for those interested in running this there as well.

 ## Deployment ##